 Advanced sleep phase disorder - common in the elderly and associated with evening sleepiness and early morning insomnia

 Delayed sleep phase disorder - common in adolescents and may progress to adulthood.
-Sufferers find it hard to fall asleep before 2-3 am and t to wake up at around 7-8 am to attend school, work etc. They may be very tired during the day or habitually sleep until around midday.
-This condition can be very disruptive to school, work, study and often the sufferer is not managing.
+Sufferers find it hard to fall asleep before 2-3 am.
+If they need to wake up at around 7-8 am to attend school, work etc they may be very tired during the day.
+If left alone, individuals with a delayed sleep phase disorder would habitually sleep until around midday.
+This condition can be very disruptive to school, work, study and family life.

 Shift work sleep disorder – all shift workers have some problems adjusting to shift changes, but in some cases, their problems are severe with the body clock not adapting.
 These sufferers may perform poorly at work, have accidents due to sleepiness or even stop shift work because of their severe symptoms.
 This condition can be treated with medications if properly diagnosed.